Executing a Will

 Self-Proving Affidavits

 Most states allow you to attach a "self-proving affidavit" to your will.
 A self-proving affidavit allows your will to be "proven" to the probate court without your witnesses having to testify.
-This may cause your executor some trouble when it comes time to probate your estate.
-So if possible, it's a good idea to include a self-proving affidavit with your will.
+Your executor could have trouble finding your witnesses when it‘s time to probate your estate.
+So, if possible, it's a good idea to include a self-proving affidavit with your will.

 The self-proving affidavit itself is a brief statement that says that the will was property executed.
 It is signed by you and the witnesses and then notarized by a notary public.